Out of Reach

 Gamemode: MMO / Multiplayer / Coop

-There is plenty of food around and the survival factor is less affected by this, it is rather playing PVP that will make it hard to survive if you don't have a bigger clan.
-On the PVE servers you will rather concentrate on getting materials, hunting all kinds of african animals, finding and exploring caves and finding pirats treasure chests all over the island.
+There is plenty of food around and the survival factor is less affected by this.
+It is rather playing PVP that will make it hard to survive if you don't have a bigger clan.
+On the PVE servers you will mostly concentrate on getting materials, hunting all kinds of african animals, finding and exploring caves and finding pirats treasure chests all over the island.
 If you go exploring you might want to craft a raft with a paddle-wheel that is powered by wood or a glider to overlook the world from above.
-The graphics aren't super awesome, but look quite nice.
+The graphics aren't super awesome, but look quite ok.
 The character itself is rather simple, the building-system too.
-Some does still look stiff, awkward and a bit unrealistic, but the game can be still fun.
+Some does still look stiff, awkward and a bit unrealistic, but the game can still be fun.
+The game did get meanwhile a additional spin-off as battle-royale created by PlayWay S.A., a company that does rather fast cash grabs than any game with depth or detailed gameplay.

 We recommend: Buy it on Sale, because it is still far from being finished and will not yet keep you playing for very long!